-- 9.1.
-Any external work undertaken must not bring the school into disrepute or conflict with the school's interest. - 9.2 Any copyright created by a member of staff in line with their professional duties during their employment with the school becomes the property of the school.
+9.1.
+Any external work undertaken must not bring the school into disrepute or conflict with the school's interest.

+9.2 Any copyright created by a member of staff during their employment with the school becomes the property of the school.